NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/atac-chip-downstream/lab-DifAcces.rst

 **Please note** that in the following exercise we use a counts table generated using a different peak set, hence some small differences to peaks called during the course may be present.

 You can continue working in the ``atacseq/analysis/counts`` directory.
-This directory contains merged peaks called earlier using ``macs3 callpeak`` as well as count tables derived from summarising of non-subset data (we won't need the count tables for this exercise).
+This directory contains merged peaks called earlier using ``macs3 callpeak`` as well as count tables derived from summarising of non-subset data (we won't need the peak calls for this exercise).
 We will use file ``nk_merged_peaks_macs3.counts`` and annotation libraries, which are preinstalled.
 We access them via a module ``R_packages``.